Michelle Obama Reveals Royal Backlash After She Put Arm Around Queen Elizabeth

 Obama revealed that at the time she was not aware of the faux pas she had made, writing, “I couldn’t have known it in the moment, but I was committing what would be deemed an epic faux pas.
 I’d touched the Queen of England, which I’d soon learn was apparently not done.”

-Obama spoke about her concern that her minor action had overshadowed the nature of her and her husband’s visit, but stands by her feeling that she did not insult the Queen in any way by her gesture.
+Obama spoke about her concern that her minor action had overshadowed the nature of her and her husband’s visit, but stands by her feeling that she did not insult the queen in any way by her gesture.

 Obama wrote in her defense, “If I hadn’t done the proper thing at Buckingham Palace, I had at least done the human thing I daresay that the Queen was okay with it, too, because when I touched her, she only pulled closer, resting a gloved hand lightly on the small of my back.”